Stopped en route Philly to meet with my editor.

 4:06 pm

 I was getting a little hungry and was hoping to get some pierogies at the intriguingly named Gooski's in the correspondingly named Polish Hill neighborhood.
 It's known as the best dive bar in Pittsburgh and therefore it needed to be visited.
-Unfortunately, there were conflicting reports on when it opened, when the kitchen opened, and even if it was still open.
-So I decided to eat something, nearby my downtown lodgings, at the Grant Street Tavern.
+Unfortunately, there were conflicting reports on when it opened when the kitchen opened, and even if it was still open.
+So I decided to eat something, near my downtown lodgings, at the Grant Street Tavern.
 Fortunately, they were open and had a drink special.
 Unfortunately, it was a $4 Heineken and the kitchen closed at 2:00 pm.
-The bartender recommended we go to Forbes Tavern and after a Heine was dronken, we gesplitten.
+The bartender recommended we go to Forbes Tavern and after a Heine was betrunken, we gesplitten.

 4:30 pm

 A gyro was shared at Forbes Tavern.
 I was a little concerned at first as the menu stated that it was made with "gyro meat."
 It actually was quite tasty, though I decided to go with it, so I could discuss how to pronounce it.
-I'm pretty sure if I were in Athens (or New York) it would be "gear row," though after the person that ordered it said "hero," I knew further investigation was going to be required.
+I'm pretty sure if I were in Athens (or New York) it would be "gear row," though after the person who ordered it said "hero," I knew further investigation was going to be required.

 6:00 pm